After Wisdom Tooth Removal

 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Dr. O'Connor or your family dentist.
+Discuss any problems with the trained experts best able to effectively help you: Drs.
+O'Connor or Kikuchi or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.